slatedb/slatedb/docs/0002-compaction.md

 ### DB Options

-Compaction behavior is be governed by the following DB options:
+Compaction behavior is governed by the following DB options:

-`l1_sst_size_bytes`: defines the target L1 SST size in bytes.
+`l0_sst_size_bytes`: defines the target L0 SST size in bytes.

-`memtable_flush_interval_ms`: defines the minimum interval between memtable flush-related manifest updates in milliseconds.
+`l0_manifest_commit_interval_ms`: defines the minimum interval between memtable flush-related manifest updates in milliseconds.

-`l1_compaction_threshold_ssts`: defines the threshold number of SSTs for compacting L1. (default 8)
+`l0_compaction_threshold_ssts`: defines the threshold number of SSTs for compacting L0. (default 8)

-`l1_max_ssts`: defines the maximum number of uncompacted L1 SSTs. (default 16)
+`l0_max_ssts`: defines the maximum number of uncompacted L0 SSTs. (default 16)

 `max_compactions`: defines the max number of concurrent compactions. (default 4)

-`compaction_policy`: defines the compaction policy (currently only supports the value `tiered`)
+`compaction_scheduler`: defines the compaction scheduler (currently only supports the value `tiered`)

+`compaction_scheduler_tiered`: An options struct that defines scheduler options for tiered compaction.

-`compaction_policy.tiered.level_compaction_threshold_runs`: defines the threshold number of sorted runs for compacting a lower level (specific to the tiered compaction policy). (default 8)
+`compaction_scheduler_tiered.level_compaction_threshold_runs`: defines the threshold number of sorted runs for compacting a lower level (specific to the tiered compaction scheduler). (default 8)

-`compaction_policy.tiered.level_max_runs`: defines the maximum number of sorted runs at alower level (specific to the tiered compaction policy). (default 16)
+`compaction_scheduler_tiered.level_max_runs`: defines the maximum number of sorted runs at alower level (specific to the tiered compaction scheduler). (default 16)

-### WAL->L1 Compaction
+### WAL->L0 Compaction

 The writer is responsible for compacting the WAL to the first level of the database.
 It does this directly from the memtable rather than reading back the WAL first.
-Instead of freezing the memtable when writing the WAL, it instead retains it until enough data has accumulated to fill an L1 SST.
-Only then does it freeze the memtable and write out an L1 SST.
-When it’s been longer than `memtable_flush_interval` since the last manifest update, the writer updates the manifest with the new SSTs.
-The L1 writes are fenced by virtue of committing L1 SSTs in a manifest update.
-The newly written L1 SSTs are only considered part of the database when the manifest has been updated.
+Instead of freezing the memtable when writing the WAL, it instead retains it until enough data has accumulated to fill an L0 SST.
+Only then does it freeze the memtable and write out an L0 SST.
+When it’s been longer than `l0_manifest_commit_interval_ms` since the last manifest update, the writer updates the manifest with the new SSTs.
+The L0 writes are fenced by virtue of committing L0 SSTs in a manifest update.
+The newly written L0 SSTs are only considered part of the database when the manifest has been updated.

 Let’s look at the write and recovery protocols in more detail:

 write:
 1. `put` adds the key-value to the current memtable and updates the WAL using the protocol described in [the manifest design](https://github.com/slatedb/slatedb/blob/main/docs/0001-manifest.md).
-2. If the current memtable is larger than `l1_sst_size`, freeze the memtable by converting it to an immutable memtable, and write the memtable to a new ULID-named SST S in `compacted`.
+2. If the current memtable is larger than `l0_sst_size`, freeze the memtable by converting it to an immutable memtable, and write the memtable to a new ULID-named SST S in `compacted`.
 3. When S and all earlier SSTs S’, S’’, … for unflushed immutable tables are written:
-    1. update L1 in-memory by prepending S, S’, S’’, … to the list of SSTs in L1.
+    1. update L0 in-memory by prepending S, S’, S’’, … to the list of SSTs in L0.
     2. clear the immutable memtables for S, S’, S’’,...
-    3. if time since last manifest update > `memtable_flush_interval`:
+    3. if time since last manifest update > `l0_manifest_commit_interval_ms`:
-        1. if (number l1 SSTs > l1_max_uncompacted):
+        1. if (number l0 SSTs > l0_max_uncompacted):
             1. pause new writes
-            2. wait till number of l1 SSTs < l1_max_uncompacted
+            2. wait till number of l0 SSTs < l0_max_uncompacted
         2. unpause writes if paused
         3. update the manifest using CAS with the following modifications:
             1. update `last_compacted` to the last WAL SST included in S
-            2. update `l1` by prepending S, S’, S’’, … to the list
+            2. update `l0` by prepending S, S’, S’’, … to the list
 4. If CAS from (3) fails:
     1. If CAS fails and the manifest has a different writer epoch, exit
     1. If CAS fails and the manifest has the same writer epoch, go back to 3.iii.c
 5. If CAS from (3) succeeds, remove the immutable memtable.

 write-recovery:
-1. Fence older writers as described in the (manifest design)[https://github.com/slatedb/slatedb/blob/main/docs/0001-manifest.md].
+1. Fence older writers as described in the [manifest design](https://github.com/slatedb/slatedb/blob/main/docs/0001-manifest.md).
 2. Create a new mutable memtable
 3. For every WAL SST W after `last_compacted`, reapply the writes as described above in the write protocol.